DukeLupus/QuickList/readme.md

 * Supports additional media types with shell integration (shell aka Windows Explorer must be capable of showing the media duration and additional info.
 This may require an installation of specific codecs/codec packs): g2, 3gp, act, alax, amd, awb, dct, dss, dvf, f4a, f4b, f4v, flv, m4a, mov, mts, mts2, qt, vob

+### Advanced
+QuickList v3 creates section [QuickList] in the ListMagic ini file (the one you can open from QuickList UI).
+While most of the configuration can be controlled from the UI, there are some advanced keys which cannot be controlled from UI.
+- **ForceShellMedia** - default value 0 (ForceShellMedia=0), set to 1 to use Windows Shell instead of taglib# for getting the media info.
+This is considerably slower, but can be more accurate (depends on installed codecs).
+- **FileReaderParallelism** - default value 1 (FileReaderParallelism=1).
+Increase this to enable multi-threading of file and media info gathering.
+This should only be increased for SSD drives, and will slow down list generation on regular ATA hard drives.
+Using larger numbers than CPU core count is not recommended.